pichenettes/mutable-instruments-documentation/docs/modules/rings/manual.md

 7. Play a C4 note, or send a 3V voltage from your CV source.
 8. Press the polyphony button to complete the calibration.
 If the calibration is successful, the module returns to its normal state.
 Otherwise, the two LEDs will blink in RED for a couple of seconds.

-Note: a symptom of incorrectly performing (or forgetting) step 3 is that the **FREQUENCY** attenuverter will no longer work as a fine tuning control when the corresponding input is left unpatched.

 ### <a name="firmware"></a> Firmware update procedure

 Unplug all CV inputs/outputs from the module.
 Connect the output of your audio interface/sound card to the **IN** input.
 Set the **FREQUENCY \(C)** knob to 12 o'clock.
 Power on your modular system with the polyphony button **(A)** pressed.
 Both LEDs will blink in orange.